 Business-type activities consist of the Water Pollution Control Authority (WPCA) and the Transfer Station.
-These activities decreased the Town's net position by \$218,246 due fewer fees for services collected than anticipated.
+These activities increased the Town's net position by \$34,594 with WPCA favorable as charges for service covered overall expense including transfers by \$238,576.
+Transfer Station returned a favorable net position with additional contributions transferred in to support the program.

 The WPCA operates the Town's liquid waste system, which consists of collection infrastructure but no treatment facilities.
 Sewage treatment is provided by the City of Norwalk, Connecticut ("City") under a contract with the Town's WPCA.
 Capital assessments, user charges and interest comprise the WPCA's revenues.
 Capital assessments are levied by the WPCA on properties that benefit from sewer construction.
 The assessments may be paid over twenty years with interest.
 By general statute, income from assessment payments may be used only for debt service on sewer-related bonds and for capital improvements to the system.
-The Town has no sewer debt outstanding as of June 30, 2021.
+The Town has no sewer debt outstanding as of June 30, 2022.
 User charges are established annually to pay for operating expenses, including the non-debt service component of the City fee.
-For fiscal 2021, the WPCA's operations resulted in a decrease of \$7,353 of business-type activities due to lower than anticipated fees for services.

 The Town's Transfer Station accepts and then transfers solid waste of the Town from both commercial haulers and citizens.
 This includes trash and recyclables.
 As of January 1, 2014, the Town entered into an agreement with City Carting and Recycling, Inc. for the disposing of municipal solid waste and recyclables.
 The Town's agreement ran through June 30, 2019 and currently is operating on a month to month basis.
 There is no minimum or maximum tonnage that the Town is required to deliver to City Carting and Recycling.
-As of January 1, 2014, the Town entered into agreement with City Carting and Recycling for recyclables.
-The agreement ran through June 30, 2019, currently is operating on a month to month basis.
-Transfer Station operations resulted in a decrease in net position of \$210,893 with fewer fees for services received than anticipated.
+Transfer Station operations resulted in an increase in net position of \$61,020.